 I've kept mine plain and simple this time, seasoning with just a glug of olive oil, lime juice and a pinch of fresh chili pepper for a nice spicy kick.

-If you’re looking for an easy spring & summer meal that is bursting with healthy goodness and is quick to make, this Black Rice Salad with Shrimps & Mango Salsa is sure to become a favorite!
+If you’re looking for an easy spring & summer meal that is bursting with healthy goodness and is quick to make, this gluten-free rice salad is sure to become a favorite!

 Black Rice Salad with Shrimp & Mango Salsa

 - 200 gr black rice Venere rice or Forbidden rice

 - 1 red bell pepper deseeded and finely diced

 - 2 spring onions finely chopped